-Even as we've dealt with the upheavals of the past year and a half—shortened seasons, games with no spectators, bubble tournaments, closed sports bars, COVID forfeits, the ongoing MLB what-ifs, a Blazer offseason derailed by a bizarre head coach search and new-hire announcement, the Winterhawks finally ditching the racist imagery in their logo but failing to foreground the harm it had caused or involve the local Native community in its replacement—the city's sports passions haven't dimmed.
+Even as we've dealt with the upheavals of the past few years—shortened seasons, games with no spectators, bubble tournaments, closed sports bars, COVID forfeits, the ongoing MLB what-ifs, a Blazer offseason derailed by a bizarre head coach search and new-hire announcement, the Winterhawks finally ditching the racist imagery in their logo but failing to foreground the harm it had caused or involve the local Native community in its replacement—the city's sports passions haven't dimmed.

 And it's nothing new.
 Portland has been a sports-mad city for a while.
 Here's a look at a few of the teams that have made us root, root, root over the past century-plus.

 Beavers Established in 1903 and known briefly as the Browns and then the Giants (and following local teams called the Pioneers, the Webfeet, the Webfoots, the Green Gages, and more), our Pacific Coast League team adopted the Beavers name in 1906.
 Various teams would use the name until 2010, after which the then-Beavers left town before their stadium was renovated for soccer.

 Rosebuds The former New Westminster Royals became our first pro hockey team in 1914, playing in the Ice Hippodrome in Northwest.
 The team didn’t stay long, but the name was used for a new team in the ’20s (above) that would also be known as the Buckaroos in the ’30s and the Eagles in the ’40s.